Luxcoldury/pintos-projects/threads/DESIGNDOC.md

 #### B3: How do you ensure that the highest priority thread waiting for a lock, semaphore, or condition variable wakes up first?

 * Semaphore
-    All the threads wanting to `down` a semaphore will be unblocked and added to `ready_list` ,then sorted by the scheduler.
+    All the threads wanting to `down` a semaphore will be unblocked and added to `ready_list` , then sorted by the scheduler.
 The highest priority thread will get its chance to `down` the semaphore.
-The other threads will be blocked agained since the semaphore can't be downed any more.
+The other threads will be blocked again since the semaphore can't be downed any more.
 * Lock
     The waiting list of a `lock` is maintained by its member `semaphore`.
-Priority scheduling of locks is guarrenteed as the way done for semaphore.
+Priority scheduling of locks is guaranteed as the way done for semaphore.
 * Condvar
     Waiting list of a `condvar` is maintained independently.
 The waiting threads will be sorted by their priority when a `condvar` is signaled.
 Only one of them will be pushed to `ready_list`,

 #### B4: Describe the sequence of events when a call to lock_acquire() causes a priority donation.
 How is nested donation handled?

 `lock_acquire()` causes a priority donation only if the lock can't be acquired, or to say, held by another thread.
 Which means that the thread wanted to acquire the lock will have to **wait for** the holder of the lock.
-Priority of current thread will then be donated to the helder thread.
-In case the helder thread is waiting for, and also, blocked by another thread, nested priority donation is carried out by iterating along the `blocked_by_lock` pointer, donating the priority til the top holder.
+Priority of current thread will then be donated to the holder thread.
+In case the holder thread is waiting for, and also, blocked by another thread, nested priority donation is carried out by iterating along the `blocked_by_lock` pointer, donating the priority till the top holder.

 #### B5: Describe the sequence of events when lock_release() is called on a lock that a higher-priority thread is waiting for.